0xgautam/next-firebase-mui/README.md

 | components | Components folder for you app ( sample auth components are created. import anywhere using '@components' alias )            |
 | firebase   | Contains firebase cloud function in function.js file. index.ts is where we initialize and export various firebase services |

-Currently the app is using dark-theme.
-You can comment out `darkTheme` import in the `pages/_app.tsx` and instead import the `lightTheme`.
+Currently the app is using light-theme.
+You can comment out `lightTheme` import in the `pages/_app.tsx` and instead import the `darkTheme`.
 Make sure you provide the same to the `<ThemeProvier />`

 Now, run the development server: